 2. Eat Humble Pie

-Eat Humble Pie means giving an apology and being ready to suffer the humiliation that comes along with it.
+Eat humble pie means giving an apology and being ready to suffer the humiliation that comes along with it.
 This saying dates back to the Middle Ages.
-During this time, the king would hold a large feast after a successful hunting.
+During this time, the king would hold a large feast after a successful hunt.
 His family would be served with the finest meat while those of the lower status would receive a pie comprising of the innards and entrails, referred to as “umbles.”
 So being served “umble pie” was a sign of humiliation.

 3. Give the Cold Shoulder

 This is a rude way of telling a person that he isn’t welcome.
-Today, giving someone a cold shoulder is considered rude and disrespectful.
+Today, giving someone a cold shoulder is considered rude and disrespectful (see cold shoulder jokes).
 However, in the medieval England, it was actually considered a polite gesture.
 After a feast, the guests were given a cold piece of meat from the shoulder of pork, mutton or beef.
 This was a sign that hosts used to communicate to their guests that it was time to leave.

 4. Blood is Thicker than Water